William-Olson/c-watch/README.md

 ```

 c-watch will look in the current directory for a Makefile and watches
-any files with .c or .h extensions in the current directory.
+any files with .c, .cpp or .h extensions in the current directory.
 It tries
 to run an executable named a.out.

 ### Common options